benjamrio/benjamrio/README.md

 ## Who am I ?
 After 3 years of intensive scientific studies, I am currently at CentraleSupélec, a top French Engineering school.
-With my broad engineering background and my strong scientific mind, I am namely interested in the domain of data science, and also in programming in general.
+With my broad engineering background and my strong scientific mind, I am namely interested in the domain of machine learning, blockchain and actaully everything that is or is close to a computer.
 Always looking forward to acquiring knowledge and skills through meaningful experiences, I am eager to unravel complex problematics.

 ## Areas of expertise
 ### Non programming domains: